khumaidysyafiq/MiniProject_1_DataStructures/README.md

 ### Features

-1. Playlist
+1. Playlist:
    In the playlist, users can add a song to the queue, check the next song, and see all songs in queue.

-2. History
+2. History:
    User can see history of previously played songs and replay a previuosly played song by putting it back to the queue.

-3. Favourites
+3. Favourites:
    A separate playlist for favorite songs, users can play these songs immediately without waiting for the queue.

 ### Data Structures Explanation

 1. Queue
    Follows FIFO principle, used for the playlist feature. _(User adds a song, that will be played first)_

 2. Stack
    Follows LIFO principle, used for the history feature. _(If user wants to play previously played song)_

 3. Deque
    Used for favorites feature, user can add new or classic favorite songs on both ends.

 ## Code and Explanation